Lawton, Oklahoma: History

 In the postwar period, Lawton underwent tremendous growth during the late 1940s and 1950s, leading city officials to seek additional water sources to supplement existing water from Lake Lawtonka.
 In the late 1950s, the city purchased large parcels of land along East Cache Creek in northern Comanche County for the construction of a dam and human-made lake, built in 1959 on the creek just north of U.S. 277 west of Elgin.
 Lake Ellsworth, named for a former Lawton mayor, soft-drink bottler C.R.
 Ellsworth, was dedicated in the early 1960s.
 It offered additional water resources, but also recreational opportunities and flood control along Cache Creek.

 In 1966, the Lawton City Council annexed several square miles of land on the city's east, northeast, west, and northwest borders, expanding east beyond the East Cache Creek area and west to 82nd Street.
-On 1 March 1964, the north section of the H. E. Bailey Turnpike was completed, connecting Lawton directly to Oklahoma City, the capital.
+In 1964, the north section of the H. E. Bailey Turnpike was completed, connecting Lawton directly to Oklahoma City, the capital.
 The south section of the turnpike leading to the Texas border was completed on April 23, 1964.

 Urban-renewal efforts in the 1970s transformed downtown Lawton.
 A number of buildings dating to the city's founding were demolished to build an enclosed shopping mall, which was believed to provide a suburban attraction for shoppers.

 On June 23, 1998, the city expanded when Lawton annexed neighboring Fort Sill.
 The Base Realignment and Closure of 2005 resulted in reassignment of people from other bases and consolidation of some military activities at Fort Sill, increasing the number of people assigned there and its scope of activities.
 Lawton expects a continuing benefit of population and economic growth over the course of the next 20 years.

 Geography

-Lawton is the fifth-largest city in Oklahoma.
 The city has a total area of 75.1 sqmi, all land.
 Lawton is located about 84 mi southwest of Oklahoma City.
 Other surrounding cities include Wichita Falls about 47 mi to the south, Duncan about 33 mi to the east, and Altus about 56 mi to the west.

 Lawton lies in an area typical of the Great Plains, with prairie, few trees, and flat topography with gently rolling hills.
 The region north of the city consists of the Wichita Mountains, including Mount Scott and Mount Pinchot, the area's highest peaks.
 The area consists mostly of Permian limestone on the northern sections of the city.

-In the south sections of the city, Permian Garber Sandstone is commonly found with some Hennessey Group shale.
+In the southern sections of the city, Permian Garber sandstone is commonly found with some Hennessey group shale.
 Area creeks including East Cache Creek contain deposits of Quaternary alluvium.
-To the northwest, the Wichita Mountains consist primarily of Wichita Granite Group from the Cambrian period.
+To the northwest, the Wichita Mountains consist primarily of Wichita Granite group from the Cambrian period.